 The Hayden Heritage Center

-The mission of the Hayden Heritage Center is to engage, inspire, and educate the public by creating a sense of place in history with the preservation of historic artifacts and information associated with the Town of Hayden and area of West Routt County, Colorado as well as to honor those individuals, families, and entities that have made an impact on the area's history and heritage.
+The Mission of the Hayden Heritage Center is to engage and educate the public by preserving the history associated with the Town of Hayden and West Routt County, Colorado.
+(Adopted 2022)

 The Hayden Museum started with the loan of the extensive Sullivan Rock Collection in the 1960's.
-The museum was originally housed in a room in the old Town Hall.
-However, as the collections grew, they ran out of space and had to move the collection to the basement.
+The museum was originally housed in a room in the old Town Hall that sat where the new Kum & Go is located at the corner of Hwy 40 and Poplar St. However, as the collections grew, they ran out of space and had to move the collection to the basement.
 In 1968, the Denver & Rio Grande Railroad ceased passenger service to the area leaving the beautiful brick depot vacant.
 The Museum board contacted the Railroad in the 1970's and were able to get the railroad to donate the empty Depot and the land to the Town of Hayden to be used as the Museum.

 Through the tireless efforts of Museum Board Members over the years, grants and funding were obtained (from such entities as the Gates Foundation, Cyprus Energy, Town of Hayden, Routt County, Seneca Coal, Colorado Historical Society , and Norwest Bank of Steamboat as well as private donations) to repair the Depot which had set vacant for several years.
 The Depot was placed on the National Register of Historic places in 1992.
 It was placed on Routt County Historic Registry in 1993.